everypinio/hardpy/docs/features/features.md

 An example of configuring **conftest.py** to store test run history can be found in several examples, including the [couchdb_load](./../examples/couchdb_load.md) and [minute_parity](./../examples/minute_parity.md).

+### JSON

+With **HardPy**, you can run tests without a database and save the test data to local JSON documents.
+These documents have a structure similar to that of databases and documents in **CouchDB**.
+A .hardpy/storage folder is created by default in the project folder, where test reports can be found in the **runstore** folder.

+An example of its use can be found on page [JSON storage](./../examples/json_storage.md).

 ### Other databases